Uncategorized

 Step 3: Master Data Structures and Algorithms (DSA)

-If you’re targeting product-based companies or competitive roles, DSA is extremely important.
+If you aim for product-based companies or competitive roles, DSA is very important.

 • Arrays and Strings